Yes it will.

 …then how do we create content and make sales?

-By following the steps above, you’ll grow your audience size over time, and deepen your relationship with them.
+By following the steps above, you’ll grow your audience over time, and deepen your relationship with them.
 Eventually, you’ll have plenty of grateful clients and customers as well.

 Just don’t be fixated on an exact time it “should” happen.